 Chimney stacks

 Repair category 2

-Notes Some weathered stonework noted.
-Some worn and defective render noted.
-Some vegetation growth noted.
-Ongoing maintenance/repair routine should be envisaged.
+Notes Some weathered stonework noted along with some defective render.
+Ongoing maintenance should be envisaged.

-Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-Some misaligned and chipped slates noted.
-The vendor has advised there is due to be some roof repairs carried out.
-Further details can be sought.
+Roofing including roof space

+Repair category 2

+Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+We have been informed by the vendor that roof repairs were completed in 2019.
+Further details should be confirmed prior to purchase.